demisto/content/Packs/CheckPointHEC/README.md

 * Collect security events for your secured SaaS periodically.
 * Retrieve the entity info to attach evidence to your incidents.
 * Request actions over a specific entity.

+### Pack Contributors:

+---
+ - Christian Gutierrez

+Contributions are welcome and appreciated.
+For more info, visit our [Contribution Guide](https://xsoar.pan.dev/docs/contributing/contributing).